-Make a collage using paper- portraits, landscapes, abstract, silhouettes, houses, animals,
+- Make a collage using paper- portraits, landscapes, abstract, silhouettes, houses, animals,

-Make patterns with paper;
+- Make patterns with paper;

 Make Paper Sculptures

-Make animals using junk materials - spools, boxes, toilet rolls, paper, felt, buttons.
+- Make animals using junk materials - spools, boxes, toilet rolls, paper, felt, buttons.
 Glue,paint and cover with varnish.

-Make an object out of rolled newspaper - cyclindrical shape for the body; tie legs and arms to the body with string; Use strips of newspaper dipped in paste (as paper mache) and wrap around the figure.
+- Make an object out of rolled newspaper - cyclindrical shape for the body; tie legs and arms to the body with string; Use strips of newspaper dipped in paste (as paper mache) and wrap around the figure.
 Paint when dry.

 - Make a clay mould, leave to dry; Cover with cooking oil and then cover in newspaper strips dipped in paste (the glue we have used is the wallpaper glue from the hardware); Paint when dry.

 Sculpture and Pottery

 Here children can use clay, wood, plaster of paris, soap to form into three dimensional forms.

-Computer Art Techniques
+Digital Art Techniques

 Computer Drawing; 3D computer modelling; Powerpoint presentations, Web Design; Film; Video and film making; See my page on Computer Curriculum ideas and free training from Microsoft.